- Battery jump service

 What Do Vehicle Service Contracts Cover?

-Third-party extended warranties, much like a factory or dealership warranty, cover cars at different levels, including the powertrain and all other major vehicle systems.
+Third-party vehicle service contracts, much like a factory or dealership warranty, cover cars at different levels, including the powertrain and all other major vehicle systems.
 Contract terms require that repairs are not the result of:

 Some manufacturers offer separate warranties for tires or car batteries, but generally, items that are normally replaced through routine maintenance are not covered.
 Instead, coverage is based on mechanical breakdown.